IIC2513-2017-1/grupo-24/README.md

 * Arturo Bulnes
 * Juan Ignacio Cortés

+#### API's USED
+* Vimeo: for videos url validation
+* Twitter: for getting related tweets for projects

+#### all-for-one
+* For getting your own token for this app you must have an user and ask for it in your profile

 #### Database creation
 * Open postgres and create a role:
  * CREATE ROLE all_4_one WITH CREATEDB LOGIN PASSWORD 'all4onepassword';